Aliases for P2RX4 Gene

 GeneCards Summary for P2RX4 Gene

 P2RX4 (Purinergic Receptor P2X 4) is a Protein Coding gene.
 Diseases associated with P2RX4 include Chronic Pain.
-Among its related pathways are Platelet homeostasis and Ca, cAMP and Lipid Signaling.
+Among its related pathways are Calcium signaling pathway and Response to elevated platelet cytosolic Ca2+.
 GO annotations related to this gene include protein homodimerization activity and ion channel activity.
 An important paralog of this gene is P2RX1.

 UniProtKB/Swiss-Prot for P2RX4 Gene